pairwise-alignment/pa-bench/README.md

-  -j <NUM_JOBS>          Number of parallel jobs to use -i, --incremental      Skip jobs already present in the results file -r, --rerun-failed     In combination with --incremental, also rerun failed jobs -q, --quick            Shorthand for '-j5 --incremental --rerun-failed'
+  -j <NUM_JOBS>          Number of parallel jobs to use -i, --incremental      Skip jobs already present in the results file -r, --rerun-failed     In combination with --incremental, also rerun failed jobs -q, --quick            Shorthand for '-j5 --incremental'
       --release          Shorthand for '-j1 --nice=-20'
   -h, --help             Print help (see more with '--help')